ninja-lifts/Final_project_Intern/README.md

 # Save the .py file in home Directory(Audit_Report.pdf will be stored in the same directory)

 ## Ensure Prerequisites
-  -Confirm iptables is installed and available.
+  ### Confirm iptables is installed and available.
-  -Ensure sshd is present for SSH configuration checks.
+  ### Ensure sshd is present for SSH configuration checks.

 ## Enable iptabes after instllation
  ```